Mechanisms of Action in GLP-1 Receptor Agonists

 Such appetite suppression, though helpful for losing weight, may contribute to gastrointestinal effects.
 Patients can experience nausea and vomiting, which are common side effects.
 Understanding these actions helps us appreciate the benefits and challenges in managing diabetes and obesity with these medications.

-Efficacy of Semaglutide and Comparators
+Efficacy of GLP-1 and GLP-2 and Comparators

 Glycemic Control and Weight Loss Outcomes